l7mp/stunner/README.md

 `k8s://stunner/stunnerd-config:udp-listener`, identifying the namespace and the name for the STUNner ConfigMap and the name of the listener to connect to, and `turncat` will do the heavy lifting.

+Note that your actual WebRTC clients will not need to use `turncat` to reach the cluster: all modern Web browsers and WebRTC clients come with a STUN/TURN client included.
+Here, `turncat` is used only to *simulate* what a real WebRTC client would do when trying to reach STUNner.
+For more info, see the `turncat` [documentation](/cmd/turncat).

 ### Reconcile